 Scotland's single-use plastic ban will be exempt from the UK Internal Market Act from 12 August 2022, allowing Scotland’s plastic ban to be fully effective, banning the most problematic and most environmentally damaging single-use plastic items.

-On 1 June 2022, a ban on some of the most problematic and most environmentally damaging single-use plastic items will come into effect in Scotland.*
+On 1 June 2022, a ban on some of the most problematic and most environmentally damaging single-use plastic items will come into effect in Scotland.
+This is subject to the UK Internal Market Act 2020 and the Environmental Protection (Single-use Plastic Products) (Scotland) Regulations 2021

 The ban will apply to the sale or supply of the following single-use items: plastic cutlery (forks, knives, spoons, chopsticks), plates, straws, beverage stirrers, balloon sticks, food containers made of expanded polystyrene and cups and other beverage containers made of expanded polystyrene, including their covers and lids.

-It will also still be possible to use single-use plastic balloon sticks for industrial or professional use as long as they are not handed out to customers.
+It will still be possible to use single-use plastic balloon sticks for industrial or professional use as long as they are not handed out to customers.

 Plastic Smart: Let's reduce single-use